mssuhas/Certification-and-online-coding/Online coding/09-06-2020/README.md

 # Pro1
-Python Program to Find the Largest Number in a List without using sorting algorithm.
+Python Program to Check Whether a String is a Palindrome or not Using Recursion.

 # Pro2
-Python Program to find different digits r from number n using permutation.
+Python Program to Reverse a String Using Recursion.

 # Pro3
-Python Program to find different digits r from number n using combination.
+Write a C Program to rotate the matrix by K times.

 # Pro4
-Python Program to Map Two Lists into a Dictionary.
+Write a Python to implement Perfect Sum Problem.

 # Pro5
-Python Program to Accept a Hyphen Separated Sequence of Words as Input and Print the Words in a Hyphen-Separated Sequence after Sorting them Alphabetically.
-# Pro6
-Python Program to Take in the Marks of 5 Subjects and Display the Grade using if ... elif construct without using and operator for finding the range.
-# Pro7
-Take a list of length 3 containing integers, find out which is larger, first or last one and set all the elements in the list to be that value.
-Print the updated list.
-# Pro8
-Write a python program to generate prime number in an interval.
-# Pro9
-Write a Java Program to Implement Circular Doubly Linked List.
+Write a Java Program to print smallest and biggest possible palindrome word in a given string.